 - Look into alternative schooling options.
 These options are different for each state and territory but may involve homeschooling or distance education.
 Check out your state or territory’s Education Department website for details.

-- Sign up for ReachOut Parents Coaching and get some one-on-one support.
+- Sign up for ReachOut Parents One-on-One Support and get some personalised support.
 The support sessions will help you to understand your child’s school refusal and assist you to create an action plan to help your teen.